GorenzelgProjects/MLOpsProject/reports/README.md

 >
 > Answer:

 We build our images locally on our computers, therefore there is nothing in this history.
+But we can write a bit about what Cloud build is:

+On Google Cloud you can upload source code from a computer.
+From the code, Google Cloud then builds a container to this code, where you can specify a lot of settings.
+The result is an artifact, like a docker container in our case.
+Furthermore, this function also can provide an extra security for a system chain.
+Cloud Build would ideally have been one of the important aspects of a working application chain.

 ### Question 22